Olivia, Pennsylvania

 Olivia is an unincorporated community and census-designated place (CDP) in Blair County, Pennsylvania, United States.
 It was first listed as a CDP prior to the 2020 census.

 The CDP is in northern Blair County, in the northeastern part of Snyder Township, along the north side of South Eagle Valley Road (old U.S. Route 220).
 It is 3.5 mi northeast of Tyrone and 1.5 mi southwest of Bald Eagle.
 The community is on the north side of the valley of Bald Eagle Creek, which flows southwestward to join the Little Juniata River in Tyrone.

 Demographics

+Education

+The school district is the Tyrone Area School District.